 According to Jobson, the leaflets accompanying complementary medicines can’t be taken as truth, unless the MCC has verified them.

-"The stated ingredients could be adulterated with unstated ingredients, as was the case with Simply Slim a few years ago," he says.
-"This slimming product [claiming to be a complementary medicine] was being imported from China.
-When it was tested in a laboratory, it was found to contain sibutramine, which is a schedule 5 medicine [which can be prescribed only by a doctor] and is in face prescribed for weight loss.
+“The stated ingredients could be adulterated with unstated ingredients, as was the case with Simply Slim a few years ago,” he says.
+“This slimming product [claiming to be a complementary medicine] was being imported from China.
+When it was tested in a laboratory, it was found to contain sibutramine, which is a schedule 5 medicine [which can be prescribed only by a doctor] and is in fact prescribed for weight loss.
 So no wonder Simply Slim was working beautifully.

 “The problem was it was used indiscriminately and [was] available without a doctor’s prescription, which is completely contrary to the idea of scheduling a medicine where you need to have a doctor check whether you don’t have high blood pressure because the sibutramine could make it worse.”

 McIntosh considers it dangerous to buy sexual enhancement products off the shelf but she says “there are a whole range of reasons why people find it easier.
 People, for instance, don’t want to go to their doctors because there is the embarrassment of speaking about their [sexual] condition.”